TBomberman/UniSpot/cosmwasm/contracts/README.md

-# Pyth Cosmwasm
+# UniSpot Cosmwasm

 This crate includes the actual contract for the CosmWasm ecosystem.

 ## Integration

-You can use `pyth-sdk-cw` which has been published to crates.io to integrate with the Pyth contract.
+You can use `unispot-sdk-cw` which has been published to crates.io to integrate with the UniSpot contract.
 The sdk exposes data structures and testing utilities for ease of use.
-Please look into this [pyth-sdk-cw](https://github.com/pyth-network/pyth-crosschain/tree/main/target_chains/cosmwasm/sdk/rust)
+Please look into this [unispot-sdk-cw](https://github.com/unispot-network/unispot-crosschain/tree/main/target_chains/cosmwasm/sdk/rust)

 ## Off-Chain Queries

-You can use the provided schemas in the `./pyth/schema` directory to directly query the CosmWasm contract from off-chain applications.
+You can use the provided schemas in the `./unispot/schema` directory to directly query the CosmWasm contract from off-chain applications.
 A typical query requires to pass the price feed id as a hex string. it will look like:

 ```